 What would you gain from taking part?

 - Confidence in speaking about your religious or non-religious worldview.
 Develop your own voice and deeper understanding.

 - Connect with others - through online training opportunities, become part of a ‘Cumbria community of virtual voices’ who listen to, respect and explore others’ beliefs.

 - Fulfilment in enriching the learning of young people and their future lives.

 “The VVRE project will provide the opportunity to connect with authentic ‘voices’ with local relevance to Cumbria which makes such encounters so much more meaningful for pupils and teachers.”
 Jane Yates, Chair of Cumbria SACRE, Philosophy 4 Children trainer, teacher.

-If you would like to explore this opportunity further, or have any queries please contact Debbie Watson at CDEC at firstname.lastname@example.org by 19 April.
+If you would like to explore this opportunity further, or have any queries please contact Debbie Watson at CDEC at firstname.lastname@example.org.

 Virtual Voices in Religious Education is funded for 18 months by Culham St Gabriel's Trust.